Fatou Diome: Political views

 Fatou Diome rebels against intolerant people, she defends the role of the school and Republicanism.

 Faced with the rise of populism, Fatou Diome is regularly invited to share her point of view on political and social issues on television media or press.
-In particular, she takes a strong position against the rise of populism in France with the “Rassemblement National”.
-As a writer, in her books, she wishes to remind people of the importance of republican and human values because she believes that “when facing people who are obsessed with national identity, we must no longer remain silent”.
+In particular, she takes a strong position against the rise of populism in France with the National Rally (RN).
+As a writer, in her books, she wishes to remind people of the importance of republican and human values because she believes that "when facing people who are obsessed with national identity, we must no longer remain silent."

-Diome pursues the subject of debt and neoliberalization in "Le ventre de l'Atlantique" (2003) and "Celles qui attendent" (2010).
+Diome pursues the subject of debt and neoliberalization in The Belly of the Atlantic (2003) and Celles qui attendent (2010).
 In both works, debt is used to defend austerity measures and drive immigrants to pursue jobs in other countries under precarious conditions.

 Diome also runs messages for a more egalitarian cooperation between Europe and Africa.
 She believes that, at the moment, Europe is controlling an unequal cooperation where Africa has no control on its assets.
 She also defends the idea that the former colonial power relationship remains persistent on each African and European people, which prevents this cooperation from being more egalitarian.
-She thinks that everyone, regardless of their origin, “should feel human being when facing another human being”.
+She thinks that everyone, regardless of their origin, "should feel human being when facing another human being."
 Therefore, without placing more responsibility on one continent than on the other, Fatou Diome proclaims the need for Africans to free themselves from their victim status and for Europeans to give up their dominant position in order to put an end to exploiting/exploited, donor/recipient schemes.
 Finally, the author specifies that helping people means helping them not to need you any longer, denouncing the development aid set up by Western countries in Africa among others.